 Gluten & sugar

 I know I don’t respond very well to gluten.
 I can eat it, but after a certain number of times there seems to be a turning point where I need to pay the price.
 A sugar addiction is also something I’ve struggled with for years.
 It was an ideal way to mentally and physically get through a certain moment of the day when I would feel sluggish or tired.
-Someone else might be more likely to grab some coffee or any other stimulating drink to feel better.
+Someone else might be more likely to grab a cup of coffee, or any other stimulating drink to feel better.
 It’s tempting and easy, but it doesn’t work in the long run.

 When I started following a whole food plant-based diet, I luckily noticed a difference.
 The longer I was eating like this, the better I started to feel.
 It never made a difference to my body whether I was eating meat or not.
 I’m not implying that this approach works for everyone and a vegan/vegetarian diet is therefore not a general rule to feel good under this blood condition, but a lot of fresh unprocessed products with lots of vitamins, minerals, enzymes and fibers is what worked for me.